agapebondservant/mlflow-accelerator/README.md

 ```

 #### Deploy MLFlow
-6. Create the MLFlow package bundle as a pre-requisite (only necessary if any of the preceeding steps was executed):
+6. Create the MLFlow package bundle as a pre-requisite (one-time op.
+If it has been built previously, or if it does not need to be rebuilt, then skip this step):
 ```
 resources/scripts/create-mlflow-package-bundle.sh
 ```